modxvm/XVM/release/doc/readme-en.txt

         flag  - "-" for left align, else right align "0" for filling with leading zeros
-        width - minimum width
+                "'" for thousands separator (only for integer numbers) width - minimum width
         prec  - depended from the type:
                 - maximum width for strings